Anthracene

 Anthracene is a solid polycyclic aromatic hydrocarbon (PAH) of formula C_{14}H_{10}, consisting of three fused benzene rings.
 It is a component of coal tar.
-Anthracene is used in the production of the red dye alizarin and other dyes, as a scintillator to detect high energy particles, as production of pharmaceutical drugs.
+Anthracene is used as a precursor in the production of anthraquinone and its derivatives such as the red dye alizarin, and as a scintillator to detect high energy particles.
 Anthracene is colorless but exhibits a blue (400–500 nm peak) fluorescence under ultraviolet radiation.

 History and etymology

 Crude anthracene (with a melting point of only 180°) was discovered in 1832 by Jean-Baptiste Dumas and Auguste Laurent who crystalized it from a fraction of coal tar later known as "anthracene oil".
 Since their (inaccurate) measurements showed the proportions of carbon and hydrogen of it to be the same as in naphthalene, Laurent called it paranaphtaline in his 1835 publication of the discovery, which is translated to English as paranaphthalene.
 Two years later, however, he decided to rename the compound to its modern name derived from ἄνθραξ because after discovering other polyaromatic hydrocarbons he decided it was only one of isomers of naphthalene.
 This notion was disproved in 1850s and 1860s.